 Mr. O’Neill combines first-chair jury trial experience with significant technical knowledge, particularly in the areas of telecommunications systems and devices, signal processing and electronics.
 He has also testified as an expert witness on patent infringement and validity issues and on patent claim construction.

-Mr. O’Neill also regularly assists clients with the development, licensing and enforcement of their intellectual property portfolios, with the goal of maximizing portfolio value outside the court system.
+Mr. O’Neill also regularly assists clients with the development, licensing and enforcement of their IP portfolios, with the goal of maximizing portfolio value outside the court system.

 Mr. O’Neill’s recent engagements include: